What To Do With Return to A-Z Guide

 - Step 1

-- All recyclable items should be washed, rinsed, and clean of all particulates of food and any liquid residue before placing them into the curbside bin.
+- All recyclable items should be empty, rinsed clean of all food particulates, and dry before placing them into the curbside bin.
+Labels may be left on.

 - Step 2